KVLR

-KVLR (92.5 MHz) is a non-commercial FM radio station licensed to Sunset Valley, Texas, and serving the Austin-Round Rock metropolitan area.
-It is owned by the Educational Media Foundation as the Austin affiliate for EMF's Air1 radio network, airing its Christian Worship music format.
-It does not carry commercials, instead making on-air appeals for contributions.
+KVLR (92.5 FM) is a non-commercial radio station licensed to Sunset Valley, Texas, United States, and serving the Austin-Round Rock metropolitan area.
+It is owned by the Educational Media Foundation as the Austin affiliate for EMF's Air1 radio network.

 The station also has two translators at 92.1 FM in Austin and 92.9 FM in Del Valle.
 In the Austin area, Air1 programming is also heard on 92.1 KYLR in Hutto.
-KVLR broadcasts using HD Radio technology.
-Its HD2 digital subchannel carries programming from Radio Nueva Vida, a Spanish-language Christian radio network.
+KVLR broadcasts in HD Radio; its HD2 digital subchannel carries programming from Radio Nueva Vida, a Spanish-language Christian radio network.